oliverswitzer/phoenix_heroku_template/README.md

 # Phoenix Template App

-### ♨️  This is a boilerplate template for Phoenix apps that can be deployed to Heroku
+### ♨️  This is a boilerplate template that can be used to deploy a LiveView Phoenix app to Heroku within seconds.

-This boilerplate app uses:
+This boilerplate template uses:

 * Phoenix 1.6.3
 * elixir 1.12.3-otp-24